Localization: Essential Steps to an Economics of Happiness

-By Helena Norberg-Hodge.
-Edited by Steven Gorelick & Kristen Steele
+Edited by Steven Gorelick & Kristen Steele, 2016

 From trade to finance, from food to climate, from education to energy, the negative impacts of globalization have affected every part of the world’s economies.
 This report summarizes those impacts, and provides a detailed listing of policy shifts and grassroots initiatives that can move the world towards the local.
-Backed by the holistic perspective of ‘big picture activism’, an economics of happiness is taking shape.
+Printed copies can be purchased from our online shop.
+The booklet is also available in Chinese language.

 This short 20-page pamphlet outlines the fundamental features of economic globalisation and localisation, how a shift towards the local might be accomplished, and what it asks of us in terms of action.
 Produced in conjunction with Green House.

-Outcome from Local Futures’ 6th international Economics of Happiness Conference in Jeonju, South Korea that took place September 3-5, 2015.
+Outcome from Local Futures’ 6th international Economics of Happiness Conference in Jeonju, South Korea that took place September, 2015.
 As an initiative of the Mayor of Jeonju himself, the event was organized in collaboration with the Jeonju city government.
 This gathering provided an exciting opportunity to contribute to positive policy change and resulted in the Jeonju Declaration on the Economics of Happiness.
-For more information on the Conference: Jeonju, South Korea 2015
+Available in English and Korean.
+Read more information on the conference: here.

 On the surface, California’s food system is a vision of abundance and prosperity.
 But a closer look reveals a range of serious problems, including degraded ecosystems, obesity alongside hunger, an ailing farm economy, appalling farmworker conditions, and a distribution system that favors trade over local needs.
 Meanwhile, control of the entire food system, from seed to table, is being centralized within a handful of corporate giants.
-This report by the Local Futures/ ISEC reveals the connections behind these seemingly isolated problems.
+A hard copy can be ordered from our from our online store.
+A factsheet can be downloaded here.